Promoting British Values in our School

 In English lessons across the school we study the works of English writers and poets and spend time discussing the impact of their work on British society as a whole as well as at a personal level.

-In Histoy lessons we focus on important moments throughout British history and teach the events chronology to the children in order for them to gain an understanding of how Britain came to be: from the early British settlers, to the British Empire and up to modern day Britain.
-The pupils learn about key and important figures throughout British history, for example leaders such as King Henry VIII, Queen Victoria and Winston Churchill; or inventors such as Isombard Kingdom Brunel and Alexandra Grahem Bell.
-Pupils learn how the lives of these key people, their deeds and accomplishments, impacted on the development of British society.
+In History lessons we focus on important moments throughout British history and teach the events chronology to the children in order for them to gain an understanding of how Britain came to be: from the early British settlers, to the British Empire and up to modern day Britain.
+The pupils learn about key and important figures throughout British history.

 Please click here to find out about mentoring for pupil wellbeing at Northaw CE Primary.